alipirani88/snpkit/index.md

 ```

-**2. config:** A high level easy to write YAML format configuration file that lets you configure your system wide runs and specify analysis parameters, path to the installed tools, data and system wide information.
+**2. config:** A high level YAML format configuration file that lets you configure your system wide runs and specify analysis parameters, path to the installed tools, data and system wide information.

-- This config file will contain High level information such as locations of installed programs like GATK, cores and memory usage for running on HPC compute cluster, path to a reference genome, various parameters used by different tools.
-These settings will apply across multiple runs and samples.

 - The config file stores data in KEY: VALUE pair.

-- An example [config](https://github.com/alipirani88/snpkit/blob/master/config) file with default parameters is included with the installation folder.
+An example [config](https://github.com/alipirani88/snpkit/blob/master/config) file with default parameters is included with the installation folder.
 You can customize this config file and provide it with the -config argument or edit this config file based on your requirements.

 - Parameters for each of the tools can be customised under the 'tool_parameter' attribute of each tool in config file.

-- If you wish to run pipeline in hpc compute environment such as PBS or SLURM, change the number of nodes/cores memory reuirements based on your needs else the pipeline will run with default settings.
+- If you wish to run pipeline in hpc compute environment such as PBS or SLURM, change the number of nodes/cores memory reuirements based on your needs.

 **3. index:** a reference genome index name as specified in a config file.

 For example; if you have set the reference genome path in config file as shown below, then the required value for command line argument -index would be -index KPNIH1

 ```
 [KPNIH1]